 Excellence in Family Medicine education and patient care with an academic focus are the hallmarks of training at the University of Washington.
 Residents work collaboratively with teams in a wide variety of settings to learn cutting-edge medicine and patient-centered care.
 Our graduates work in both urban and rural communities, as well as international service, and many have pursued paths of academic medicine, health policy, or research.

 The residency has two related but distinctly different clinical tracks, which are chosen through different Match numbers.
-Six residents per year are based at the Family Medical Center at the UW Neighborhood Northgate Clinic, an ambulatory clinic center locatednorth of the University of Washington Medical Center; two residents per year are located at the Family Medical Center at Harborview Medical Center, located in the inner city of Seattle.
-The UW Neighborhood Northgate Clinic site offers modern practice working with patients comprising the entire spectrum of cultures, ages, and incomes; the Harborview continuity practice concentrates an experience working with an international population, many homeless and underserved, in a community-clinic-like setting.
-Both clinics are striving to incorporate modern practice concepts based on the Future of Family Medicine recommendations.
+Six residents per year are based at UW Neighborhood Northgate Clinic, an ambulatory clinic center located in north Seattle; two residents per year are located at the Family Medical Center at Harborview Medical Center, located in the inner city of Seattle.
+The UW Neighborhood Northgate Clinic is a broadly based clinic which serves a diverse patient population.
+Built around a Patient Centered Medical Home (PCMH) model, the clinic includes extensive patient services including lab services, radiology, nutrition, social work, counseling and psychiatric consultation.
+The Harborview continuity practice concentrates an experience working with an international population, many homeless and underserved, in a community-clinic-like setting.
+Both clinics are striving to incorporate modern practice concepts based on PCMH and NCQA recommendations.

-Particular strengths of the program include: 1) full-spectrum family medicine training to provide up-to-date care in settings ranging from rural to urban; 2) patient-centered and culturally sensitive care of patients, including urban underserved and patients with special needs; and 3) opportunities to pursue skills and interests in academic careers, health policy, and research.
+Particular strengths of the program include: 1) full-spectrum family medicine training to provide up-to-date clinical care in settings ranging from rural to urban; 2) patient-centered and culturally sensitive care of patients, including urban underserved and patients with special needs; and 3) opportunities to pursue skills and interests in clinical fields, academic careers, health policy, and research.
 An interdisciplinary approach to training and patient care is emphasized, utilizing the program’s strengths in behavioral medicine, pharmacy, social work, nursing and other disciplines.

 The first year builds a strong foundation in inpatient management, working collaboratively with residents in other UW programs and taking advantage of the excellent teaching experiences offered there.
 Inpatient rotations take place in nationally-known and highly respected medical centers in Seattle.
-A critical part of the R1 year is also establishing a “home” in family medicine, through continuity clinics, a “Home Focus Month” working as a group entirely with family medicine faculty in ambulatory experiences, and the Family Medicine Inpatient Service, caring for our own patients at UWMC.
+A critical part of the R1 year is also establishing a “home” in family medicine, through continuity clinics, a “Home Focus Month” working as a group entirely with family medicine faculty in ambulatory experiences, and the Family Medicine Inpatient Service, caring for our own patients at UW Medical Center.

-During the third year, residents hone their skills in the full range of family medicine skills, including ambulatory care, common procedures including colposcopy, vasectomy and flexible sigmoidoscopy, and ongoing care of Family Medicine inpatients.
+During the third year, residents hone their skills in the full range of family medicine skills, including ambulatory care, common procedures including colposcopy, vasectomy and endoscopy, and ongoing care of Family Medicine inpatients.
 Leadership and teaching skill development, as well as applied practice management and in-depth behavioral science curricula, complete the educational experience to help residents achieve and solidify personal goals as doctors, leaders, teachers, and persons.

 Further information about the residency, the community, and the application process are available through: